 At the end of your session you will be brought out of hypnosis gently.
 Being deeply relaxed is a very enjoyable state to be in and we often don’t want this pleasurable experience to end.
 But you will not leave my care until you are fully conscious, out of your relaxed state and ready for the rest of your day.

 Your experience is fully controllable; you can be in light or deep hypnosis but you can end the experience at any time.

 Q: I’m a little scared

 A: It's understandable to be apprehensive of something new.
 But if after reading all of this, you are scared then hypnotherapy may not be for you.
-On the other hand, fear is not simply “fear” in itself; there is an underlying issue for you to explore and maybe we could look at that issue to elicit change together.
+On the other hand, fear is not simply “fear” in itself and there will be an underlying issue for you to explore and maybe we could look at that issue together to elicit change.

 If you still have questions please get in touch